 That means you have to set a budget and stick to it.

 Is excessively eating out with your family worth the stress of having the debt hanging over your head?
 What about having the trendiest clothes?

-If you are ready to get serious about paying off your debt, you need to get serious about your budget.
+If you are ready to get serious about how to payoff debt, you need to get serious about your budget.